jeremyt19115678/CS188-Assignments-2022Winter/Assignment1-Release/README.md

 ## Submission
-Please share the assignment folder in your Google Drive and copy the link.
+Please click "Share" the assignment folder in your Google Drive and copy the link to submit.
-Put your link in UID_Name_Assignment1.txt and submit.